 You have reached 0 of 0 points, (0)

 How did you do?
 Score yourself below.

-- 7-8 yeses: you have a clear vision and are pursuing it
+- 7-8 yesses: you have a clear vision and are pursuing it

-- 5-6 yeses: you are somewhat stuck and a vision clarity process can help your church avoid a decline
+- 5-6 yesses: you are somewhat stuck and a vision clarity process can help your church avoid a decline

-- 0-4 yeses: your church is stuck and plateaued or declining or soon will.
+- 0-4 yesses: your church is stuck and plateaued or declining or soon will.
 You definitely need a vision clarity process.

 The vision clarity process through which StoneWell takes a church is a customizable and comprehensive 6-9 month process called N.A.P., short for Neuroleadership Agility Process.
 It includes monthly day and a half on-site visits and tele-coaching sessions with the senior pastor/key leadership.
 It is the core of what StoneWell offers and integrates neuroleadership insights, biblical leadership principles, and the state-of-the art vision discovery process (Church Unique) delivered in these three ways.